ryanatkn/gro/contributing.md

 But Gro _is_ more general-purpose than the phrase may suggest.
 But SvelteKit and Vite are _actually designed to be_ general-purpose tools.
 Please set your expectations accordingly 🐢
-I expect we'll see more kits/metaframeworks tailored to needs beyond Gro's scope.
+I expect we'll see more and more kits tailored to needs beyond Gro's already-opinionated scope.

 > **fun fact**: not every design detail in Gro is an opinion! sometimes it's just an implementation 🐌